-The Inner Functions of Acupuncture Point Function: Images and Archetypes
+The Inner Nature of Acupuncture Point Function:

 Presenter: Lonny Jarrett, MS, M.Ac.